 - Sand Point Park on A Max Brewer Memorial Parkway is also on the Indian River in Titusville and offers similar views though not quite as good.

-- a number of home owners with river frontage will also open their gardens for a $10 to $30 camping/parking fee.
+- several homeowners with river frontage will often open their gardens for a $10 to $30 camping/parking fee.

 - in Cocoa Beach along State Road A1A.
-You will not see the shuttle at the point of lift off but it will be visible shortly afterwards and because of your location it will take on a more curved trajectory as it launches out of the Atlantic.
+You will not see the rocket at the point of liftoff but it will be visible shortly afterwards and because of your location it will take on a more curved trajectory as it launches out over the Atlantic.
 You also have the benefit and amenities of the beach.

 - on the Beeline Expressway (State Road 528) where it crosses the Indian River and Banana River.

-- and at the 1200 foot launch viewing pier at Jetty Park just south of the Cape Canaveral Air Force Station.
+- at the 1200-foot launch viewing pier at Jetty Park just south of the Cape Canaveral Air Force Station.
 This location is the best location for watching a rocket launch (Atlas or Delta) from the more southerly launch pads